klashxx/klashxx.github.io/_posts/2016-11-21-awk-power-for-your-cmd.md

 Aliquam interdum mauris volutpat nisl placerat, et facilisis.
 ````

-We’re going to swap the position of the words placed at the *left* and the *right* of each comma.
+We\'re going to swap the position of the words placed at the *left* and the *right* of each comma.

 ```` shell
 $ awk '{print gensub(/([^ ]+)( *, *)([^ ]+)/,